rasor/rasor.github.io/content/2017/2017-10-09A-DeployIonicToAzure.md

 * Before we save the Release Definition head to `Pipeline` - and select the Lightning in the Environment
 Notice you have a possibility to select persons to approve deployment.
 This can be tester that approves one environment before a build is rolled out for the next environment.
 ![Approvers](img/2017-10-09-VSTSRelease7.PNG "Approvers")
-We don't want approvers - so go on and save.
+We don't want approvers - so go on and save as `dreamhouse-Release`.

 Have you noticed that these Release workflow correspond to the features in [Octopus Deploy](https://octopus.com/)?